AA Contact info

 Mike has an interest in education policy, serving as the Vice Chair of the North Carolina Business Committee for Education.
 In 2013, he accepted the opportunity to serve on a special advisory committee to Governor McCrory to consider changes to the composition of the Education Cabinet in North Carolina.

-He has served in various leadership positions in the North Carolina Bar Association and currently holds several leadership roles in the Firm.
+He has served in various leadership positions in the North Carolina Bar Association and currently holds several leadership roles in the Firm, including Co-Chair of the Firm's Commercial Litigation Section.
 Mike formerly served as a law clerk to the Honorable Frank W. Bullock, Jr., United States District Court for the Middle District of North Carolina.

 Professional & Community Affiliations

-- Appointed Member, Board of Directors, Wake County Economic Development (WCED)
+- Member, Board of Directors, Wake County Economic Development (WCED)

 - American Bar Association, Commercial Litigation

-- Member, Civil Rules Committee for the Eastern District of North Carolina
+- Member, Civil Local Rules Committee for the Eastern District of North Carolina

 - North Carolina Association of Defense Attorneys, Commercial Litigation